Ed Jennings: Florida House of Representatives

-Following incumbent State Representative Cynthia M. Chestnut's inability to seek re-election, Jennings ran to succeed her in the 23rd District, which stretched from Gainesville to Ocala.
+Following incumbent State Representative Cynthia Chestnut's inability to seek re-election, Jennings ran to succeed her in the 23rd District, which stretched from Gainesville to Ocala.
 He faced Harvey Budd, a former Alachua County Charter Review Commissioner and a member of the Gainesville Plan Board, in the Democratic primary.
 While both Budd and Jennings agreed in their opposition to Governor Jeb Bush's education policies and in their support of the University of Florida, Jennings campaigned on his support for increased economic development in the poorer, eastern parts of Gainesville and on creating a "Florida Triangle" between Gainesville, Ocala, and Jacksonville.
 Budd attacked Jennings for working as a real estate developer and for taking contributions from developers, but Jennings argued that he was an environmentally conscientious developer and had relevant experience.
 Ultimately, Jennings defeated Budd by a wide margin, winning 60–40%.
 In the general election, Jennings faced Dick Williams, a registered Democrat running as a No Party Affiliation candidate who served as the president of the local chapter of the AARP.
 Jennings continued to campaign on his proposal to reduce poverty by making investments in the area's infrastructure, and noted that his development company had built low-cost housing units in the eastern part of the district.
 Jennings beat Williams by a wide margin, receiving 76% of the vote to Williams's 24%, and won his first term in the House.

 In his 2002 and 2004 re-elections, Jennings faced only opposition from Libertarian candidates, and defeated both easily.
 He was opposed by Libertarian Brooks Nelson, a chemical analyst and the son of Dunedin Mayor Janet Henderson, who raised no money and didn't extensively campaign for the seat.
 Jennings and Nelson strongly disagreed on the issues, with Jennings staking out positions in support of affirmative action and protecting the state's social safety net and Nelson arguing against affirmative action and for broad tax cuts to shrink the size of government.
 Jennings won easily, defeating Nelson 78–22%, a slight improvement from his 2000 election.
 Similarly, in 2004, Jennings was opposed by Libertarian nominee Ray Roberts, and won a third and final term, 81–19%.